Five Best CFast Card Readers for Faster Transfer Speeds

 4. Unitek CFast Card Reader

 Unitek is another popular brand that makes budget peripheral devices and electronics, including this CFast 2.0 card reader.
-It is a dedicated CFast card reader that uses USB 3.0 and Thunderbolt 3 connectivity.
+It is a dedicated CFast card reader with USB 3.0 and Thunderbolt 3 connectivity.

 The design is compact and features aluminum housing.
 The main drawback is that it may heat up when transferring files continuously.
-You may need to occasionally take breaks from your workflow.
+You may need to take breaks from your workflow occasionally.

 Pros